-The most relevant right as regards the use of force in law enforcement operations is the right to life1.
-This right cannot be derogated from.2
+The most relevant right with regard to the use of force in law enforcement operations is the right to life.1 This right cannot be derogated from.2

-In most human rights treaties, what is prohibited is a deprivation of life that is "arbitrary", meaning not in compliance with international rules and standards pertaining to the right to life, or with domestic law.
-This implies that there are circumstances under which the use of lethal or potentially lethal force by State officials is authorized.
-The European Convention on Human Rights is the only human rights treaty that mentions in an exhaustive way the circumstances under which the use of force can result in a deprivation of life without violating the right to life: when absolutely necessary (a) in defence of any person from unlawful violence; (b) in order to effect a lawful arrest or to prevent the escape of a person lawfully detained; (c) in action lawfully taken for the purpose of quelling a riot or insurrection (Art.
-2).
+In many human rights treaties, what is prohibited is a deprivation of life that is "arbitrary", meaning not in compliance with international rules and standards pertaining to the right to life, or with domestic law.
+This implies that there arecircumstances under which the use of lethal or potentially lethal force by state officials is authorized.
+The European Convention on Human Rights is the only human rights treaty that mentions in an exhaustive way the circumstances under which the use of force can result in deprivation of life without violating the right to life: when absolutely necessary (a) in defence of any person from unlawful violence; (b) in order to effect a lawful arrest or to prevent the escape of a person lawfully detained; (c) in action lawfully taken for the purpose of quelling a riot orinsurrection (Article 2).

-1 Universal Declaration of Human Rights, Art.
-3; International Covenant on Civil and Political Rights, Art.
-6; American Convention on Human Rights, Art.
-4; European Convention on Human Rights, Art.
-2; African Charter on Human and Peoples' Rights, Art.
+1 Universal Declaration of Human Rights (UDHR), Art.
+3; International Covenant on Civil and Political Rights (ICCPR), Art.
+6; American Convention on Human Rights (ACHR), Art.
+4; European Convention on Human Rights (ECHR), Art.
+2; African Charter on Human and Peoples' Rights (AChHPR), Art.
 4; Arab Charter on Human Rights, Art.
-5.
+5. Depending on the specific case and the international human rights treaties applicable, other human rights may also become relevant, especially the right to security and the right to personal integrity.
+Art.
+3 UDHR; Art.
+9 ICCPR; Arts.
+4, 6 AChHPR; Arts.
+5,7 ACHR; Art.
+12 ASEAN Human Rights Declaration; Art.
+5 ECHR.